echasnovski/mini.nvim/readmes/mini-pairs.md

 ## Features

-- Functionality to work with 'paired' characters conditional on cursor's neighborhood (two characters to its left and right).
+- Functionality to work with two "paired" characters conditional on cursor's neighborhood (character to its left and character to its right).
 - Usage should be through making appropriate mappings using `MiniPairs.map()` or in `MiniPairs.setup()` (for global mapping), `MiniPairs.map_buf()` (for buffer mapping).
 - Pairs get automatically registered to be recognized by `<BS>` and `<CR>`.